 Drawing from his own experiences pre and post-school and stressing the importance of education, Ned shared the journey that led him to AUDIENCEX.

-Ned explained that growing up, he was really good at friendships but as great at math.
+Ned explained that growing up, he was really good at friendships but also great at math.
 Eventually, his curiosity in these two areas led him to pursue advertising.

 It’s essential to put a sincere effort into education, but that doesn’t necessitate becoming a straight A student.
 Instead, Ned advised the children to focus on the specific skills they are good at and carve out a profession that they love based on that.
 Ned stated, “I really wanted to inspire the kids to create a career path that was something they could succeed at based on their own strengths and passions, even if it was something they hadn’t heard of yet.”